Job Shadowing Program

-The Missouri S&T Externship Program, sponsored by Career Opportunities & Employer Relations (COER), provides students with opportunities to gain leadership development experience in a corporate setting for 1-5 days during Winter Break 2018 (January 2-12).
-Externships are a great opportunity for students to make sure their major is a good fit, learn more about a company's culture, gain industry experience and learn more about a company's operations.
-Deadline is November 30th, 2017.
+The Missouri S&T Job Shadowing Program, sponsored by Career Opportunities & Employer Relations (COER), provides students with opportunities to gain leadership development experience in a corporate setting for 1-5 days during Winter Break 2019 (January 2-18).
+Job Shodowing experiences are a great opportunity for students to make sure their major is a good fit, learn more about a company's culture, gain industry experience and learn more about a company's operations.

 Benefits, Eligibility, Placement and Responsibilities

-Although externships are not for academic credit or pay, the experience greatly benefits students and corporate sponsors.
-The externship gives the student the ability to refine career goals and redefine academic motivation while allowing the sponsor to examine the interests, skills and competencies of participating students.
+Although the Job Shadowing Program is not for academic credit or pay, the experience greatly benefits students and corporate sponsors.
+The experience gives the student the ability to refine career goals and redefine academic motivation while allowing the sponsor to examine the interests, skills and competencies of participating students.
 This is a great networking opportunity!

 - Some companies may require that students be US citizens or permanent residents